Print this page

 Reading Difficulties in Young Children by the National Research

 concepts used by experts in the field.
 In a clear and readable narrative,

 you learn about word identification, comprehension, and normal reading

 You learn about the factors that put children at risk of poor reading.

 You learn how literacy can be fostered from birth through kindergarten

 and the primary grades.
-Preventing
+The publication includes an evaluation

 of philosophies, systems, and materials commonly used to teach reading.